Estimated reading time: 3 minutes

-Many organizations now use electronic time and attendance solutions for managing human resource documents, but for those that haven’t made that leap yet, there are manual ways of keeping employee records.
+Many organizations now use electronic time and attendance solutions for managing human resource documents, but for those who haven’t made that leap yet, there are manual ways of keeping employee records.

 Keeping track of employee vacation and sick hours can be a laborious task.
 Having a good tracking system can help with this.

 Policies and procedures should include a requirement for employees to request to take time off.

 Giving the organization sufficient notice of paid time off can help prepare the organization to find adequate coverage for the person who will be away on vacation.